 - SPM / O-Level: min. of 3 credits, including a pass in Bahasa Melayu and History.

-Diploma courses usually take between 2 to 2.5 years to complete and cost from RM 23,000.
+Diploma courses usually take between 2 to 2.5 years to complete and can cost RM 23,000.

 Bachelor’s Degree in Game Design

-For degree courses, you will need to have SPM/O-Level qualification and the following pre-university course:
+For degree courses, you will need to have SPM/O-Level qualification and one of the following pre-university courses: